National Amusement Park Historical Association

 The National Amusement Park Historical Association (NAPHA) is an international organization dedicated to the preservation and enjoyment of the amusement and theme park industry – past, present and future.

-NAPHA was founded in 1978 by a former employee of Chicago’s Riverview amusement park (closed 1967) and has grown through the years to include amusement park enthusiasts from around the world.
+NAPHA was founded in 1978 by a former employee of Chicago’s Riverview Park and has grown through the years to include amusement park enthusiasts from around the world.

 About

-Since its founding in 1978, the National Amusement Park Historical Association (NAPHA) has worked closely with the amusement industry to further its mission of preserving its heritage and traditions.
+Since its founding in 1978, NAPHA has worked closely with the amusement industry to further its mission of preserving its heritage and traditions.
 As the world’s only organization dedicated to all aspects of the amusement industry, the organization fills a unique role.

 As part of NAPHA’s mission to preserve the heritage and traditions of amusement parks, the organization tries to work with the industry to protect key components of its history.
-NAPHA’s efforts have resulted in the preservation of several historic rides including:
+NAPHA’s efforts have resulted in the preservation of several historic rides.